Reggio Emilia Inspired Preschool & Kindergarten

 Ask More of Your Child’s Preschool Education

-Come visit campus on Tuesday mornings for Coffee and Conversation to learn how King sets a better standard for education, pairing challenging academic programs that teach students how to think and solve problems with a collaborative culture that empowers students to pursue their passions.
+Come visit campus to learn how King sets a better standard for education, pairing challenging academic programs that teach students how to think and solve problems with a collaborative culture that empowers students to pursue their passions.
 Here, you will also be able to tour our beautiful campus.

 Our Admission office loves getting to know families too, and is happy to discuss any questions!